ethereum/populus/docs/testing.rst

 2. Or, in a pytest.ini file, with the following entry: ``populus_project=/path/to/my/project/``
 3. Or with an environment variable: ``PYTEST_POPULUS_PROJECT``.
 E.g., ``$ export PYTEST_POPULUS_PROJECT=/path/to/my/project/``

-If a project is provided in more than one place, then the first is the command line, then pytest.ini, the the environment variable.
+If a project is provided in more than one place, then the first is the command line, then pytest.ini, then the environment variable.

 .. note: